-Besides the application of such fundamental ethical principles by researchers and its institutions, an ethical research conduct also involves the compliance with ethical norms and principles specifically related to the R&I activity in place.
-Although this obligation is mostly linked to medical research, which has a longer historical context starting already in 1964 with the declaration on research ethics by the World Medical Association, research ethics principles are of crucial importance for any field of research.
-In the document "Ethics for Researchers- Facilitating Research Excellence in FP7" the European Commission identified Twelve Golden Rules to Ethical Research Conduct.
-The researcher must ensure that the research:
+Besides the application of fundamental ethical principles by researchers and their institutions, ethical research conduct also involves compliance with ethical norms and principles specifically related to the R&I activity in question.
+Although this obligation is mostly linked to medical research - which has a longer ethical history, beginning in 1964 with the declaration on research ethics by the World Medical Association - research ethics principles are of crucial importance for any field of research.